harvey-lau/read-paper/1-src/extensive-reading/2023-adhere.md

 > The [Document Object Model](https://en.wikipedia.org/wiki/Document_Object_Model) (DOM) is a cross-platform and language-independent interface that treats an HTML or XML document as a tree structure wherein each node is an object representing a part of the document.

-The advantages of AdHere is shown in Figure 1.
+The advantages of AdHere are shown in Figure 1.